Dynamic Beam-Stabilized, Additive-Printed Flexible Antenna Arrays with On-Chip Rapid Insight Generation: Methods

-The copper thin-film material was made from a copper formate-based ink slurry developed through ball milling.
-The ink included a ratio of 0.45:5:0.45 of copper formate, di-ethylene glycol butyl ether (DEGBE), and dimethylformamide (DMF) respectively in a ceramic ball milling container at an rpm of 300 for 1 hour.
+Recent works on additive printing techniques such as aerosol/ink jetting, direct writing, and screen printing have shown enhanced scalability, reduced material waste generation, and cost-effective manufacturing (more details in Supplement~1.1)\cite{printing_review}.
+However, as highlighted in Section~\ref{sec:intro}, common challenges in additive manufacturing revolve around the printing method and electrical performance of the conductive inks.
+Factors such as additives, ink viscosity, uniformity, micro/nanomaterial structure, and size directly influence the potential printing method, substrate material, sintering conditions, and electrical performance of the traces.

+Current ink developments drive a cheaper and higher-performance alternative to existing metallic, polymer, and carbon-based inks that are increasingly costly or fail to meet the electrical performance standards achieved through conventional manufacturing methods \cite{Yu23}.
+When considering conductive inks, metallic-based inks consistently demonstrate superior performance in RF electronics due to their inherently higher electrical conductivity, thermal conductivity, and suitability for various additive manufacturing methods \cite{silver_ink_variation}.
+Although silver (Ag)-based inks have been largely used due to their low resistivity (1.59 $\mu \Omega.cm$), copper-based inks are preferred due to their lower costs with comparable resistivity performance (1.72 $\mu \Omega.cm$) \cite{ink1}.
+However, excessive additives needed to improve the printability of copper nanostructured inks and with a greater potential for ambient condition oxidation suggest that molecular Cu-based inks are more advantageous for long-term commercial and industrial applications \cite{ inK_results,ink4}.
+The CuMOD ink material was made from a copper formate-based ink slurry developed through ball milling.
+Copper formate was purchased from Thermo Fisher, while diethylene glycol butyl ether (DEGBE) and dimethylformamide (DMF) were obtained from Sigma.
+The slurry composition followed a mass ratio of 0.45:5:0.45 for copper formate, DEGBE, and DMF, respectively.
+The copper ink synthesis was carried out in a ceramic ball milling container at a rotational speed of 300 rpm for 1 hour.
 The respective slurry was collected in a centrifuge tube after the mechano-chemical synthesis and centrifuged at 6000 rpm for 5 minutes and decanted to remove excess solvents.
 It was consequently redispersed in 2 mL of DEGBE and centrifuged and decanted once more to remove any excess DMF in solution.
-Fig.~\ref{fig:ink_strct}b shows the ink before sintering, and after sintering.
-Prior to sintering the ink is made of an approximate Cu formate flake size distribution from 1-25 µm.
+Figure~\ref{fig:ink_strct}b shows the ink before and after sintering.
+Before sintering, the ink is made of an approximate Cu formate flake size distribution from 1-25 $\mu m$.
 After sintering, the copper formate flakes reduce and form a densely percolated thin film of copper nanoparticles.

-Figure~\ref{fig:ink_strct}c shows the test setup for validating the electrical properties of the ink at different temperatures.
-The ink remains stable and shows $<3\%$ change in resistivity across 50$^\circ$ C temperature change.
-Fig.~\ref{fig:ink_results}a shows the test setup for validating the stability and RF properties of the ink under various strains.
-A simple stretchable dipole antenna is printed using the proposed ink and captured the S11 under various strains from 4mm to 9mm.
-Similarly, the S11 captured at various temperature from the test setup shown in Fig.~\ref{fig:ink_results}b.
-The RF properties and ink stability at the frequency of interest (2.1 GHz) is verified under various temperature and strain as shown in Fig.~\ref{fig:ink_results}d and Fig.~\ref{fig:ink_results}e.